-1.What exactly does this affiliation between Maricopa Integrated Health System (MIHS), Creighton University, Dignity Health, and District Medical Group mean?
+1.What exactly does this affiliation between Creighton University, Dignity Health, Valleywise Health and District Medical Group (DMG) mean?

-These entities have signed a binding agreement that outlines a strategic partnership designed to improve upon and expand Graduate Medical Education (GME) Programs and to develop academic and clinical education programs in nursing, pharmacy, allied health and medicine through a collaborative organization tentatively called the “Creighton University Arizona Health Education Alliance.”
+These entities have signed a binding agreement that outlines a strategic partnership designed to improve and expand graduate medical education (GME) programs and develop academic and clinical education programs in nursing, pharmacy, allied health and medicine through a collaborative organization called the “Creighton University Arizona Health Education Alliance.”

-Due to their closely aligned missions and core values, this Affiliation is uniquely positioned to combine the best and brightest to take a leadership role in attracting both top caliber faculty and students, expanding educational training programs, developing joint research institutes, and collectively being a greater advocacy voice for medical education funding.
-In addition, these parties have already experienced successful relationships; with MIHS and Dignity Health’s St. Joseph’s Hospital having an integrated obstetrics residency program dating back to the 1980’s and in 2009 Dignity Health partnering with Creighton University in an academic affiliation that created a Creighton medical school presence in Phoenix.
+Due to closely aligned missions and core values, this Affiliation is uniquely positioned to combine the best and brightest to take a leadership role in attracting both top caliber faculty and students, expanding educational training programs, developing joint research institutes, and collectively being a greater advocacy voice for medical education funding.
+In addition, these healthcare leaders have already experienced successful relationships; Valleywise Health and Dignity Health’s St. Joseph’s Hospital have had an integrated obstetrics residency program dating back to the 1980s, and in 2009, Dignity Health partnered with Creighton University in an academic affiliation that created a Creighton medical school in Phoenix.

-3. What do these parties hope to accomplish with this affiliation?
+3. What do these parties hope to accomplish through Creighton University Arizona Health Education Alliance?

-a.
-Governance: through an oversight committee serving as the governing body of the Alliance, it will develop a strategic plan, provide program oversight, and ensure an optimal clinical learning environment.
+- Governance: An oversight committee serving as the governing body of the Alliance will develop a strategic plan, provide program oversight, and ensure an optimal clinical learning environment.

-b.
-Operations: The Alliance, with the goals of providing centralized coordination and oversight, expanded clinical research and training, increased access to greater patient/community diversity, reduced costs due to consolidation, and expansion of existing training programs, developing new specialty/sub-specialty fellowships and clinical training programs, improving advocacy for medical education funding, and addressing the work force needs of the State of Arizona.
+- Operations: The Alliance will provide centralized coordination and oversight, expanded clinical research and training, increased access to greater patient/community diversity, reduced costs due to consolidation, and expansion of existing training programs by developing new specialty/sub-specialty fellowships and clinical training programs, improving advocacy for medical education funding, and addressing the work force needs of the State of Arizona.

-c.
-All Maricopa and Dignity residency and fellowship programs in good accreditation standing will be brought under Creighton Institutional sponsorship.
-This includes the training programs of podiatry and pharmacy.
-It also includes a new Creighton nursing program.
+- Programs: Through the development of, among other things, a charter, policies, monitoring, coordination of faculty and support for research, programs will be standardized.
+All Valleywise Health and Dignity Health residency and fellowship programs in good accreditation standing will be brought under Creighton Institutional sponsorship, including the training programs of podiatry and pharmacy training programs and a new Creighton nursing program.

-e.
-Development of New Programs: The Alliance will provide the opportunity to develop new sub-specialty programs for physician training.
-It will also assist in developing new programs in nursing, pharmacy, occupational therapy, physical therapy, medicine, and various medical specialties and sub-specialties.
+- New Program Development: The Alliance will develop new sub-specialty programs for physician training, as well as assist in developing new programs in nursing, pharmacy, occupational therapy, physical therapy, medicine, and various medical specialties and sub-specialties.
 The Parties will collaborate through the Alliance for clinical rotations for applicable educational programs.

 6. How long is the agreement?